-To force the air out, the space must become smaller, to put pressure on the air.
+To force the air out, the chest cavity must become smaller, to put pressure on the air.
 To do this, the opposite process of inhalation happens.
-The diaphragm contracts, applying force from the bottom of the lungs.
+The diaphragm and external intercostal muscles contract, applying force to the bottom and sides of the lungs.
 The innermost intercostal muscles now contract, while the external intercostal muscles relax.
 This causes the chest cavity to contract as a whole, forcing the air out of your lungs.
 The internal intercostal muscles, or middle layer of muscle, helps keep the ribs from separating and holds the shape of the chest cavity.

 Examples of Intercostal Muscles

 In different animals, intercostal muscles can perform different tasks.
 Snakes use their intercostal muscles in a different way than humans, based on their anatomy.
 Snakes typically only have one functioning lung, which fills along part of their body.
 Essentially, a snake has reduced its functional skeleton to a spine and rib cage.
 As in humans, the intercostal muscles in a snake play a role in bringing air into the lungs.
 By a similar process, the innermost and external intercostal muscles alternate their contracting and relaxing to expand and contract the lung.